K-Radar: 4D Radar Object Detection for Autonomous Driving in Various Weather Conditions: Introduction

 In this work, we introduce KAIST-Radar (K-Radar), a novel 4D Radar tensor (4DRT)-based 3D object detection dataset and benchmark.
 Unlike the conventional 3DRT, 4DRT contains power measurements along the Doppler, range, azimuth, and elevation dimensions so that the 3D spatial information can be preserved, which could enable accurate 3D perception such as 3D object detection with Lidar.
 To the best of our knowledge, K-Radar is the first large-scale 4DRT-based dataset and benchmark, with 35k frames collected from various road structures (e.g. urban, suburban, highways), time (e.g. day, night), and weather conditions (e.g. clear, fog, rain, snow).
 In addition to the 4DRT, K-Radar also provides high-resolution Lidar point clouds (LPCs), surround RGB images from four stereo cameras, and RTK-GPS and IMU data of the ego-vehicle.

 Since the 4DRT high-dimensional representation is unintuitive to human, we leverage the high-resolution LPC so that the annotators can accurately label the 3D bounding boxes of objects on the road in the visualized point clouds.
 The 3D bounding boxes can be easily transformed from the Lidar to the Radar coordinate frame since we provide both spatial and temporal calibration parameters to correct offsets due to the separations of the sensors and the asynchronous measurements, respectively.
 K-Radar also provides a unique tracking ID for each annotated object that is useful for tracking an object along a sequence of frames.
+Examples of information regarding tracking are shown in Appendix I.7.

 To demonstrate the necessity of 4DRT-based perception module, we present a 3D object detection baseline neural network (baseline NN) that directly consumes 4DRT as an input.
-From the experimental results on K-Radar, we observe that the 4DRT-based baseline NN outperforms the Lidar-based network in the 3D object detection task, especially in the adverse weather conditions.
+From the experimental results on K-Radar, we observe that the 4DRT-based baseline NN outperforms the Lidar-based network in the 3D object detection task, especially in adverse weather conditions.
 We also show that the 4DRT-based baseline NN utilizing height information significantly outperforms network that only utilizes BEV information.
 Additionally, we publish the complete development kits (devkits) that include: (1) training / evaluation codes for 4DRT-based neural networks, (2) labeling / calibration tools, and (3) visualization tools to accelerate research in the field of 4DRT-based perception.

 In a summary, our contributions are as follow, \begin{itemize}[noitemsep] \item We present a novel 4DRT-based dataset and benchmark, K-Radar, for 3D object detection.
 To the best of our knowledge, K-Radar is the first large-scale 4DRT-based dataset and benchmark with diverse and challenging illumination, time, and weather conditions.
 With the carefully annotated 3D bounding box labels and multimodal sensors, K-Radar can also be used for other autonomous driving tasks such as object tracking and odometry. \item We propose a 3D object detection baseline NN that directly consumes 4DRT as an input and verify that the height information of 4DRT is essential for 3D object detection.
 We also demonstrate the robustness of 4DRT-based perception for autonomous driving, especially under adverse weather conditions. \item We provide devkits that include: (1) training/evaluation, (2) labeling/calibration, and (3) visualization tools to accelerate 4DRT-based perception for autonomous driving research. \end{itemize}